-- ▷ The option 'Action only for default route' limits the rule to those packets, which are sent or received via default route. - ▷ The option 'Action only for VPN route' limits the rule to those packets, which are sent or received via VPN tunnel. - ▷ The option 'Per connection' resp.
+- ▷ The option 'Action only for default route' limits the rule to those packets, which are sent or received via default route. - ▷ The option 'Action only for VPN route' limits the rule to those packets, which are sent or received via VPN tunnel. - ▷ The option 'Forced' defines a static reservation of bandwidth.
+Bandwidth reserved in this way cannot be used for any other connections, even while the preferred connection is inactive. - The option 'Per connection' resp.
 'Globally' specifies, whether the minimum bandwidth set here is valid for each single connection corresponding to this rule ('per connection'), or, if this should be the upper limit for the sum of all connections together ('globally'). - Like for other Firewall rules, index cards 'Stations' and 'Services' determine for which stations in the LAN / WAN and for which protocols this rule applies.

-WEBconfig, For configuration with WEBconfig or Telnet, the minimum resp. maximum bandwidths are entered into a new Firewall rule at the following places:
+WEBconfig, Telnet For configuration with WEBconfig or Telnet, the minimum resp. maximum bandwidths are entered into a new Firewall rule at the following places: